Common Problems With Chocolate Chip Cookies And How To Avoid Them

 Is there anything more popular than a chocolate chip cookie?
 There really can’t be much.
 Making them is a simple process, does not require any fancy equipment or many ingredients and they are delicious!
 Their simplicity makes them a very accessible treat to bake, meaning that anyone can give them a go.
 I bet a lot of people’s first baking memories are making some form of cookie with their parents or grandparents, so they will often conjure up feelings of nostalgia.

-All this make it even more frustrating when they don’t turn out how you would like them too!
+All this make it even more frustrating when they don’t turn out how you would like them to!
 Even though they are simple, there is still a technical process going on that underpins why they bake like they do and to make sure they taste right.

 I keep saying that baking is a technical process, whatever it is you are making.
 A baking recipe might be simple, but there is still a technical process going on that dictates the results.
 So, I think it is important to gain some understanding of what might influence the results of your baking, even for something as simple as a chocolate chip cookie.